 With Compliance Manager, the complexities of complying with the GDPR are channeled into a single convenient platform.
-It’s Office 365’s key tool for helping businesses achieve full GDPR compliance, so if you’re looking to simplify things it’s definitely the way to go.
+It’s Microsoft 365’s key tool for helping businesses achieve full GDPR compliance, so if you’re looking to simplify things it’s definitely the way to go.

 Tool No. 3: Microsoft Flow